tim-smart/effect-io-ai/effect/Effect-logDebug.md

 # logDebug

-Logs the specified messages at the DEBUG log level.
+Logs messages at the DEBUG log level.

+**Details**

-DEBUG messages are not shown by default.
+This function logs messages at the DEBUG level, which is typically used for diagnosing application behavior during development.
+DEBUG messages provide less detailed information than TRACE logs but are still not shown by default.

-To view DEBUG messages, adjust the logging settings using `Logger.withMinimumLogLevel` and set the log level to `LogLevel.Debug`.
+To view these logs, adjust the log level using `Logger.withMinimumLogLevel`.

 To import and use `logDebug` from the "Effect" module: